maxsnew/grammars-and-semantic-actions/README.md

 For a grammar `C`, `↑ C` denotes the parses of `C` in the empty context and we define this encoding in `Term.Nullary`.
 By leveraging the adjunction between `⊗` and `⊸`, and using the fact that `ε` is the unit for `⊗`, it is true that `↑ (A ⊸ B)` and `A ⊢ B` are equivalent types.
 This equivalence is proven in `Grammar.LinearFunction.Base` with `Term≅Element`.
 However, in this implementation we almost exclusively use `A ⊢ B` to encode parser transformers instead of `↑ (A ⊸ B)`.

-Because the two types are equivalent, the choice of representation does affect any of the semantic claims.
-Additionally, the use of `A ⊢ B` is preferable as it has favorable definitional behavior over `↑ (A ⊸ B)`.
+Because the two types are equivalent, the choice of representation does not affect any of the semantic claims.
+We prefer to use `A ⊢ B` in the formalization because it makes associativity and unit laws for composition hold definitionally in Agda.

 #### Some Example Linear Terms
 The linear terms in our implementation are written in a combinatory style, rather than in exactly the same syntax presented in the paper.
 The parse transformers in the implementation must then be built up from base combinators in a point-free style.